parabuzzle/parabuzzle.github.io/_posts/2016-09-28-clever-docker-environment-loading.md

 <script src="https://gist.github.com/parabuzzle/e525dc564d7fc8bf83d189ae919ae56b.js"></script>

-This script has a little magic built in but essentially what its doing is verifying the `VAULT_TOKEN` is set and then sources an custom environment file and then passes off to whatever arguments are provided.
+This script has a little magic built in but essentially what its doing is verifying the `VAULT_TOKEN` is set and then sources a custom environment file and then passes off to whatever arguments are provided.

 Example: